yguitton/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.md

 ## Name your current history

 Your "History" is in the panel at the right.
+It is a record of the actions you have taken.

 > <hands-on-title>Name history</hands-on-title>
 > 1. Go to the **History** panel (on the right)